 When Neo's - played by Keanu Reeves - brain is unplugged from the Matrix network in the 1999 cyberpunk movie The Matrix, he discovers that the human species has largely been turned into an energy source, powering a world that has been taken over by intelligent machines.
 Similarly humans today are waking up to the reality that technology companies have turned them into data sources, feeding corporate objectives.
 While law makers and government agencies have sprung into action to mitigate against the most apparent externalities of technologies optimized for profit, one fact has become apparent:

 Regulation directed at corporations and humans cannot catch up to technological innovation.

 Entering a single letter into the search box of your search engine or platform produces a response designed to optimize for key performance indicators (KPIs) - i.e. click-throughs - and ultimately feed objectives of a paying client of that service - i.e. advertiser.
 The - often AI-driven - polarization of online content and discussion is feeding yet another KPI: time-on-site, making the misdirection of user attention collateral damage in the pursuit of objectives set by the platform operator.

-This legacy of systems evolution can at the core be attributed to the emergence of database technologies, and consequent connection of these data siloes to networks such as the internet.
+This legacy of systems evolution and centralization can at the core be attributed to the implementation of database technologies, and consequent connection of these data siloes to networks such as the internet.
 With the emergence of decentralized software solutions - such as blockchains and graphs - efforts are being made to mitigate against the hegemony of account-based systems, and return ownership of digital data and activity to the individual.